dell/csm-docs/content/docs/deployment/csmoperator/release/_index.md

 - [#990 - [BUG]: X_CSI_AUTH_TYPE cannot be set in CSM Operator](https://github.com/dell/csm/issues/990)

 ### Known Issues
-There are no known issues in this release.

 | Issue | Workaround |
 |-------|------------|